AngleProtocol/angle-docs/borrowing-module/vaults/whitelisting-and-volatile-assets.md

 ## Token Reactors

-Expanding on this idea, Angle Borrow module could also be used to create Tokens Reactors.
+Expanding on this idea, Angle Borrow module can also be used to create Tokens Reactors.
 Read more in the page below 👇

 {% content-ref url="token-reactor.md" %}
 [token-reactor.md](token-reactor.md)